Project Articles 9,459 views February 21, 2026

 Problem Context: Why Existing Workflows Break

-Across projects, architecture intent is rarely stored in one clean format.
-It usually exists as a mix of:
+Across real projects, architecture intent almost never lives in one clean source.
+It is usually spread across:

 • markdown design notes,